JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 * As described in [elapsed time](#elapsed-time), `Elapsed time` will be mapped to `metrics.interval.timeSpent.moving`
 * As described in [distance](#distance)), `distance` will be mapped to `metrics.interval.distance.fromStart`
-* The `Workout state` starts at `WorkoutState.WORKOUTSTATE_WAITTOBEGIN`, and changes to
+* The `Workout state`
+  * starts at `WorkoutState.WORKOUTSTATE_WAITTOBEGIN`,
-  * `WorkoutState.WORKOUTSTATE_WORKOUTROW` for a fixed time/distance workout with splits,
+  * changes to `WorkoutState.WORKOUTSTATE_WORKOUTROW` for an active fixed time/distance workout with splits,
-  * `WorkoutState.WORKOUTSTATE_INTERVALWORKDISTANCE` for a distance based interval that is part of a multi-interval session
+  * changes to `WorkoutState.WORKOUTSTATE_INTERVALWORKDISTANCE` for an active distance based interval that is part of a multi-interval session
-  * `WorkoutState.WORKOUTSTATE_INTERVALWORKDISTANCETOREST` for marking the transition from an active interval to a rest interval
+  * changes to `WorkoutState.WORKOUTSTATE_INTERVALWORKDISTANCETOREST` for marking the transition from an active interval to a rest interval
-  * `WorkoutState.WORKOUTSTATE_INTERVALREST` for a rest split/interval
+  * changes to `WorkoutState.WORKOUTSTATE_INTERVALREST` for a rest split/interval
-  * `WorkoutState.WORKOUTSTATE_WORKOUTEND` for marking the end of the workout
+  * changes to `WorkoutState.WORKOUTSTATE_WORKOUTEND` for marking the end of the workout
 * The `Total work distance` is initialized at 0, and only increased at the end of the interval to reflect the total linear distance travelled so far.
 * The `Workout Duration` is set to the length of the interval (ignoring underlying split lengths).
 * When the `interval type` is 'time', the difference between `workout duration` and `elapsed time` is shown on ErgData as a countdown timer on most screens.
 When the `interval type` is 'distance' the difference between `workout duration` and `distance` is shown on ErgData as a countdown timer.
 So, typically, these fields must have the same frame of reference (i.e. time/distance in interval and interval target)